maliksaqibahmad/content/files/en-us/learn/css/css_layout/responsive_design/index.md

 {{learnsidebar}}{{PreviousMenuNext("Learn/CSS/CSS_layout/Multiple-column_Layout", "Learn/CSS/CSS_layout/Media_queries", "Learn/CSS/CSS_layout")}}

 _Responsive web design_ (RWD) is a web design approach to make web pages render well on all screen sizes and resolutions while ensuring good usability.
 It is the way to design for a multi-device web.
 In this article, we'll help you understand some techniques that can be used to master it.
+Adopt the philosophy of progressive enhancement, which involves starting with a solid foundation of HTML and CSS that works on all devices and then adding more advanced features for larger screens.
+This ensures that even users with older or less capable devices can access your content.

 <table>
   <tbody>